Our Board of Directors

 TREASURER: Jason Klawonn, Kenosha

-Northwestern Mutual, Vice President
+Northwestern Mutual, Senior Vice President & Chief Actuary

 “My family became acquainted with Easter Seals Wisconsin through its Respite Camp – a camp that my son, Casey, has benefited from for several years and that has benefited my family by providing respite and the chance to reconnect while having the confidence that Casey was being taken care of with the utmost care.”